5 Ring Avulsion Injury Statistics and What to Do If It Happens to You

 Class III- The most serious of avulsion injuries, in this case, your finger has been stripped of at least the tissue surrounding the bone.
 This can include nerve damage and sometimes includes accidental amputation.
 A surgeon will assess if your finger can be saved, or if it must be amputated.
 If reattached, be prepared for a finger that may not function as well as it once did.

+How long does an avulsion take to heal?
 Depending on the class and severity of your injury, know that you could have several months of healing ahead of you.
 Even lower grade injuries incur lengthy heal times.
-On average, expect to take 5-10 weeks to recover from ring avulsion.
+On average, expect to take five to 10 weeks to recover from ring avulsion.
 Physical therapy is often prescribed as well and can last many months.

 Is this a scary injury?
 Absolutely.
-But is it happening to 2 out of 5 people on the street?
+But is it happening to two out of five people on the street?
 No. Ring avulsion has been getting a lot of attention since Tonight Show host Jimmy Fallon shared his story of getting his ring caught on a rug after he tripped in his own home.
-The injury was intense, and nearly cost Jimmy his finger, but it’s not a common injury.
+The injury was intense and nearly cost Jimmy his finger, but it’s not a common injury.
 In fact, most reports suggest that only about 150,000 incidents of ring avulsion are reported per year.

 If there is any good news surrounding ring avulsion, it is that it’s an injury that you can largely prevent.
 While wearing no rings on your fingers at all is the best line for prevention, we understand that in our culture that is largely unrealistic.
 People prefer rings to showcase their commitment, or as fashion.
 So, if you can’t remove all rings, your best bet is to choose the right rings.
 Experts agree that silicone rings are your best line of defense against ring avulsion.